If you worked in any of these countries, you could be due a Tax Refund

 Sending your paperwork

-Once all paperwork and supporting information is ready, the process is a simple as sending all to the Medicare office in Tasmania.
-Processing is typically 10-12 business days.
-Once you have your exemption certificate, you are now ready to visit your tax agent and see about getting some tax back!
+Once all paperwork and supporting information is ready, the process is as simple as sending all to the Medicare office in Tasmania.
+MES may take up to 8 weeks to process the application if you apply between July and November.
+Once you have your exemption certificate, you are now ready to visit your tax agent and see about getting some Australian tax return

 If you want to know any more information about the process of filing for a Medicare Levy Exemption, please get in touch and we would be happy to advise, and can also let you know what difference the exemption stands to make to your refund!